 Lastly, here’s how Belong and Telstra’s NBN 50 plans compare to a few other popular providers:

 Alex Choros is Managing Editor at WhistleOut, Australia’s phone and internet comparison website.
-We’ve updated this article since it was first published and all prices are accurate.
+This article has been updated since its original publication.